boazsegev/facil.io/docs/_SOURCE/0.8.x/fio.md

     If `uuid` is set, the subscription will be attached (and owned) by a connection.

-    T function will return `NULL` since the subscription ownership will be transferred to the connection's environment instead of returned to the caller.
+    The function will return `NULL` since the subscription ownership will be transferred to the connection's environment instead of returned to the caller.

     The `on_message` callback will be called within a connection's task lock (`FIO_PR_LOCK_TASK`).